MA 422 Mathematical Modeling

 - be able to understand and solve multidisciplinary application problems;

 - know how to use appropriate technology to solve problems applying techniques of mathematics;

-- demonstrate ability to present their results in an oral presentation using a computer;
+- demonstrate ability to cover a topic independently and present their results in an oral presentation as well as in a written report.

 Academic integrityAcademic integrity is at the center of the educational experience at USciences.
 Students are therefore expected to uphold the highest standards of academic integrity and not engage in or tolerate academic dishonesty.
 Academic dishonesty includes, but is not limited to, fabrication, cheating or plagiarism, and unauthorized collaboration.
 Any violation of academic integrity will be investigated and, where warranted, the student will receive appropriate sanctions through the University's Student Conduct Process.
 Please familiarize yourself with the current USciences Student Handbook.
 Adherence to the Student Conduct Policy and Academic Integrity Policy will help to ensure that your learning and living experiences are founded on integrity.